Liverpool seal £4m Ramsay signing with Reds' transfer business set to end after teenager's arrival | Goal.com

 Ramsay arrives as one of the most highly sought-after and rated young talents in Scottish football, having risen through the Aberdeen youth ranks to make his senior debut in 2020-21 - and then establish himself as a breakout player across last term.

-His efforts across the 2021-22 season saw him play 33 games in all competitions, with one goal, as well as pick up valuable European minutes under his belt with the Europa Conference League.
+His efforts across the 2021-22 season saw him play 33 games in all competitions, with one goal, as well as picking up valuable European minutes under his belt with the Europa Conference League.

 His form in domestic competition impressed despite an otherwise dismal season for Aberdeen, and he capped it off by being named the SFWA Young Player of the Year.